vita-student-projects/ADEBeastsLLC/README.md

 We trained using the following configurations:

 - Optimizer: Adam
-- Learning Rate Scheduler: Cosine annealing with a starting learning rate of 5e-4 and ending learning rate of 5e-5.
+- Learning Rate Scheduler: Cosine annealing with a starting learning rate of 8e-4 and ending learning rate of 5e-5.
-- Epochs: 200
+- Epochs: 150
 - Batch size: 32

-We loaded the weights from Milestone 1 for the history feature extractor and future decoder. <span style="color:red">FINISH</span>
+During the training loop, for every batch-set, 1 random image transformations would be applied to all the images in a batch.
+The trnsformations we chose are:
+- **RandomCrop**: Will not change the image becaue we chose a random crop of size [224, 224]=input image size.
+This transformation would keep the image unchanged, so the model can train on 'normal' images.
+- **ColorJitter**: For the model to better extract the geometrical features of the image and not be too affected by the object's colors.
+Because in the end, not all cars, rods, building will be of the same color.
+- **RandomPerspective**: To prepare the model for small varitions in perspective.
+- **GaussianBlur**: To prepare the model for different imge qualities, or weather conditions with poor visibility(i.e. raing or fog covering the camera's view)
+- **RandomResizedCrop**: Zooms into cropped regions of the image and re-szes them to [224,224].
+Lets the model look at different content in the same iamge.

 Note: We save the best-performing model while training, using the criterion of lowest ADE on the validation.
 This may not correspond to the final model found at the end of training.

 ## Code Structure and Instructions